-&lt;sup>22 Jason Blevins, Olympic athletes adjust to rules forbidding from open sponsorship, THE DENVER POST, showcase their personal sponsors.
+Jason Blevins, Olympic athletes adjust to rules forbidding from open sponsorship, The Denver Post, time regulating average consumers and fans taking to social media and pushing a particular athlete and that athlete's personal sponsor.
+Additionally, athletes are now using social media to voice their displeasure with an inability to showcase their personal sponsors.
 It conveys a poor message when Olympic athletes are hash tagging "Rule40" and "wedemandchange" on Twitter.